RoboAIGuy/docserver/README.md

-# ReelBlend - Vision Engine
+# DocServer - Document management Engine

 This repository contains Python webserver containing a FastAPI engine to create and manage documents.